-- 7.4.4.1 Avoid residential developments in natural or hazard areas.
-Without limiting the foregoing statements, lands having natural slope greater than 30% are deemed to be hazard areas. - 7.4.4.2 Ensure that new residential growth shall not be a burden to the existing tax base through regulatory documents such as the Development Cost Charge and Subdivision and Development Servicing Bylaw. - 7.4.4.3 Continually monitor housing demand and supply to ensure that lands required to meet future housing needs are being adequately provided within the proposed Urban Growth Area. - 7.4.4.4 Ensure that new residential development is in accordance with the Community Wildfire Protection Plan and the Wildfire Hazard Development Permit Area requirements (Section 25.0) - 7.4.4.5 Require, through the neighbourhood planning process, that new neighbourhoods shall be integrated into the community and meet the criteria outlined in Section 14.0 Neighbourhood Planning Process. - 7.4.4.6 Discourage developers/owners from viewing the Rural Residential designation as an interim use awaiting further urban densification.
-Future Rural Residential designations are not generally supported. - 7.4.4.7 Review the zoning bylaw designations to determine the appropriateness of reducing lots sizes and intensifying the land use for more affordable housing options. - 7.4.4.8 Encourage the retention of established neighbourhood character throughout Summerland, considering open spaces, parks, trail connections, land use, zoning regulations and unique or historic buildings. - 7.4.4.9 Encourage use of the Medium Density designation to provide alternate forms of housing such as triplex housing, fourplex housing, cluster housing, manufactured home parks, row housing and stacked row housing.
-The appropriateness of new Medium Density Residential designations should be based on the following criteria:
+- 7.4.3.1 Avoid residential developments in natural or hazard areas.
+Without limiting the foregoing statements, lands having natural slope greater than 30% are deemed to be hazard areas. - 7.4.3.2 Ensure that new residential growth shall not be a burden to the existing tax base through regulatory documents such as the Development Cost Charge and Subdivision and Development Servicing Bylaw. - 7.4.3.3 Continually monitor housing demand and supply to ensure that lands required to meet future housing needs are being adequately provided within the proposed Urban Growth Area. - 7.4.3.4 Ensure that new residential development is in accordance with the Community Wildfire Protection Plan and the Wildfire Hazard Development Permit Area requirements (Section 25.0). - 7.4.3.5 Require, through the neighbourhood planning process, that new neighbourhoods shall be integrated into the community and meet the criteria outlined in Section 14.0 Neighbourhood Planning Process. - 7.4.3.6 Discourage developers/owners from viewing the Rural Residential designation as an interim use awaiting further urban densification.
+Future Rural Residential designations are not generally supported. - 7.4.3.7 Continue to review the zoning bylaw designations to determine the appropriateness of reducing lots sizes and intensifying the land use for more affordable housing options. - 7.4.3.8 Encourage the retention of established neighbourhood character throughout Summerland, considering open spaces, parks, trail connections, land use, zoning regulations and unique or historic buildings.